dominic-codespoti/dotnet-metadata-mcp-server/readme.md

 - **The project must be built before scanning.** The server relies on compiled assemblies to extract type information, so make sure to build your project before using the tools.
 - **The tool doesn't follow references to other projects.** It only inspects the specified project and its NuGet dependencies.
 If you need to analyze multiple projects, you'll need to scan each one separately.
-- **Performance may vary with large projects.** For very large codebases with many dependencies, consider using more specific filtering to improve performance.

 ## Usage